dtoddenroth/medicaleponyms/README.md

-This repository accompanies an [evaluation](https://pubmed.ncbi.nlm.nih.gov/37203500/) of [SciBERT](https://github.com/allenai/scibert)-based classifiers of medical eponymy in scientific abstracts, to be presented at [EFMI's Medical Informatics Europe conference 2023](https://www.mie2023.org/).
+This repository accompanies an [evaluation](https://pubmed.ncbi.nlm.nih.gov/37203500/) of [SciBERT](https://github.com/allenai/scibert)-based classifiers of medical eponymy in scientific abstracts, which has been presented at [EFMI's Medical Informatics Europe conference 2023](https://www.mie2023.org/).

 The `annotations/` folder in this repository contains medical eponyms